 ZDOCK and M-ZDOCK require PDB files as input.
 Users can provide their own PDB file, or enter a PDB ID to select a biological assembly or chain(s) directly from the PDB.
 An image of the biological assembly is provided upon entering a PDB code.

 For ZDOCK jobs, Protein 1 will be stationary in the output predictions while Protein 2 will be moved, so it may be of interest to submit the larger or receptor protein as Protein 1.

 The ZDOCK Server will send a link to the docking results (as well as a confirmation email upon job submission) to the email address you enter.
 Due to ZDOCK and M-ZDOCK licensing, only academic or non-profit email addresses are allowed.
-If you are a commercial user, please contact firstname.lastname@example.org and ask about ZDOCKpro.
+If you need your academic or non-profit email added to our list of allowed addresses, please contact firstname.lastname@example.org.
+If you are a commercial user, please contact www.3ds.com/how-to-buy and ask about BIOVIA Discovery Studio and ZDOCK.